Tegus: Panel Calls

 User Research: Concept Testing

-But what do the users really want?
+I had many explorations and ideas but what do the users really want?

 Taking my explorations from the Opportunity Solutions Tree, I engaged users to prioritize proposed solutions and ensure they aligned with user needs through a Hotjar survey and user interviews.